-With a partner, role-play negotiating safer sex in this situation.
+Two team members role-play negotiating safer sex:

 One person plays the old friend who argues that no latex is needed because you had unprotected sex in the past and he or she did not get infected.
 The other person plays the person who is depressed, and wants to be with this old friend, but feels they should use latex.